 Exposure to domestic violence is a highly traumatic experience for all children, most of whom have little capacity to shut out, escape from or understand what is happening.
-Repeated exposure to violence can be particularly harmful and is an established and notifiable form of child abuse (see for example the definition of child abuse under the Family Law Act).
+Children exposed to such violence may experience the impact of their experience well into adulthood, sometimes for their whole lives.
+Repeated exposure to violence can be especially harmful and is an established and notifiable form of child abuse (see for example the definition of child abuse under the Family Law Act).